 Our next, and one of the most interesting stops on our Easy Rider Vietnam tour, was a silk factory.

-We had a tour of the entire factory and learnt all about how silk is made, seeing every single stage that silk worms go through to produce silk.
 Linh explained everything super clearly, and while I’ve never been interested in textiles or anything similar, it was incredible to see the worms doing their thing and spinning silk!

-Elephant Waterfall is the most popular waterfall in Dalat.
 Located 30km southwest of Dalat, Elephant Waterfall is gorgeous, and even though it can get pretty steep and slippery on the walk down, it’s definitely worth it, and there is a handrail in place to help you on your way.

-Linh then drove us to a local café for lunch.
 I opted for crispy pork belly, steamed rice and tofu (yum!) and Linh devoured a plate of pig’s tongue – after seeing my curious gaze, he even let me try a little!

 However, if I thought that a pig’s tongue was as wild as it would get for me that day, I was sorely mistaken!